wendux/DSBridge-Android/readme.md

    }
    ```

-   For security reason, Java api must be with "@JavascriptInterface" annotation .
+   For security reason, Java APIs must be with "@JavascriptInterface" annotation .

-2. Setup api class to DWebView  instance.
+2. Add API object to DWebView .

    ```javascript
    import wendu.dsbridge.DWebView